 “…Keeps readers engaged with the very real and relatable difficulties of finding friends after moving, dealing with family issues both domestic and abroad, and discovering one’s own identity in middle school.” —School Library Journal

-Time magazine’s annual list of Top 10 YA and Children’s Books
+Top 10 Young Adult and Children’s Books —Time magazine

 IT AIN’T SO AWFUL, FALAFEL received starred reviews from both Booklist and Kirkus Reviews, and is also endorsed by Horn Book, Scholastic Teacher magazine and the acclaimed authors Khaled Hosseini, Naomi Shihab Nye, and Luis Alberto Urrea.